Coolant safety row puts the heat on Europe's carmakers

 “In cases where management is aware of a certain problem and knowingly acts anyway, judging a risk to be acceptable, then they might make themselves liable to the accusation that they had acted irresponsibly,” he said.
 “A premium carmaker’s most important asset is its brand.”

-The German carmaker won over its first supporter in November in the form of Volkswagen (VOWG_p.DE).
+The German carmaker won over its first supporter in November in the form of Volkswagen.
 Its chairman, Ferdinand Piech, said the group would work on developing a new A/C system using CO2, since it is “guaranteed not to burn”.

 Brussels has not received any formal request to delay enforcement of the EU directive yet, but the German auto industry wants six additional months to conduct more tests.